Treatment

 After your surgery is completed, your operating team will inspect all the equipment used to make sure that it is processed properly so that it is available for future cases.

-Finally, the team will discuss all of your needs to make your recovery a smooth one.
-With your surgery fresh in their minds, they will discuss and record routine or special orders to identify and minimize any potential problems that may occur.
+Finally, the team will discuss all of your needs to make sure your recovery goes smoothly.
+With your surgery fresh in their minds, they will discuss and record routine (standard) or special orders to identify and minimize any potential problems that may occur.
 All of this is done with the goal of giving you the best chance possible to fully recover.

 To assist doctors in preventing surgical site infections, the American Academy of Orthopaedic Surgeons has conducted research to provide some useful guidelines.
 These are recommendations only and may not apply to every case.
 For more information: Plain Language Summary - Clinical Practice Guideline - Surgical Site Infections